ElektraInitiative/PermaplanT/doc/guidelines/frontend.md

 ## Source Code Best Practices

+We use [Bulletproof React](https://github.com/alan2207/bulletproof-react) with following specialisations/exceptions:

+- We use `camelCase` in file names and identifiers.
+- We use absolute imports.
 - We use minimal number of packages: need to be noted in solutions or in a decision
 - Be thoughtful of memory consumption and runtime
 - Use debounce hook as in `PlantingAttributeEditForm.tsx`